LanFear-Li/RIO/README.md

 **Build**

-Since all dependencies are included with source code, you can build RIO from any IDE with cmake on windows.
+Since all dependencies are included with source code, you can build RIO from any IDE with CMake on Windows.
 Other platforms are currently not supported.

 **Control**

 <img src="screenshot\rio_interface.png" alt="rio_interface"  />

-Image above shows the Interface of RIO with ImGui.
-You can modify several **render option** like
+The image above shows the RIO interface with ImGui.
+You can modify several **render options** like

-* Show skybox / Enable IBL / Render Light Model, etc.
+- Show skybox / Enable IBL / Render Light Model, etc.
-* Switch shading method / Switch skybox.
+- Switch shading method / Switch skybox.

-You can modify **scene option** with camera, all lights and models with
+You can modify **scene options** with a camera, all lights, and models with

-* Switch models / Change model position, rotation, scaling, etc.
+- Switch models / Change model position, rotation, scaling, etc.
-* Set camera position, rotation, move speed, etc.
+- Set camera position, rotation, move speed, etc.
-* Set light position, color, intensity, etc.
+- Set light position, color, intensity, etc.

-Additionally, keyboard control for camera and events are supported
+Additionally, keyboard control for the camera and events is supported

-* WASD: Travel with **FPS** camera.
+- WASD: Travel with **FPS** camera.
+- Hold Mouse Right: Rotate the camera.
+- E / Q: Camera up and down.
-* Up / Down: **Increase / Decrease** camera move speed.
+- Up / Down: **Increase / Decrease** camera movement speed.
-* F: Switch from **F**ull screen.
+- F: Switch from **F**ull screen.
-* M: Open / Close GUI panel like **M**ap.
+- M: Open / Close GUI panel like **M**ap.
-* P: **P**rint current framebuffer and save to project directory.
+- P: **P**rint the current framebuffer and save it to the project directory.

 ## Dependencies